Wang Aiping (baseball): Early life

-In 1995, he became a member of a baseball team in Guangdong Province, with whom he played until 2001, when he became an assistant coach of the baseball team, a role he held until 2005.
-He was the coach of the Chinese National baseball team from 2006 to 2009.
-In March 2010, Aiping became the softball coach in Guangdong Province, a role he still holds.
+In 1995, he became a member of a baseball team in Guangdong Province, where he played until 2001.
+He then became an assistant coach for the baseball team, a role he held until 2005.
+He was the head coach of the Chinese National baseball team from 2006 to 2009.
+In March 2010, Aiping became a softball coach in Guangdong Province, a role he still holds.